teragramgius/GherryPlus/docs/benchmark.md

 ## 3. Support and Resources:
 Our Caregiving App:
 - Access to a comprehensive database of caregiving resources, including articles, videos, and support groups.
-- Integration with relevant community organizations and services.
+- Integration with relevant community organizations and services for additional support.
-- Dedicated support channels for users to seek assistance and resolve queries promptly.
+- Utilization of Giada AI for personalized information, guidance, and suggestions based on caregiver's specific needs and challenges.

 ## Gherry - Care Circles Application:
 - Limited information available regarding support and resources for caregivers.